ThinBASIC/book-thinbasic_user_defined_types/src/chapter_01-02-01-size.md

-#### Size
+### Size
-In order to determine the size of UDT in memory, alway use dedicated functions.
+In order to determine the size of UDT in memory, always use dedicated functions.

 *SizeOf* will tell you how much memory is occupied by UDT.
 You can use it both with UDT or UDT variable:
 ```thinbasic